luqmanhxc/tic-tac-toe-python/README.md

 # About

 This is a simple tic-tac-toe game made in Python to practice functions.
+Made based on Jose Portilla's Python course.

 ## Installation